meowoodie/Skywalker/README.md

 # The name of the output model file
 model_file_name='model.test_cnn'
 # The structure of the CNN
-# - Before '#': The nodes number of the convolutional layers, each of the layer is divided by the comma
+# - Before '#': The nodes number of the convolutional layers, each of the layer is divided by a comma
-# - After '#': The nodes number of the fully connected hidden layers
+# - After '#': The nodes number of the fully connected hidden layers, each of the layer is divided by a comma
 layers='32,64#1024'
 # The proportion between the quantity of training data and testing data.
 # It will divide the training data into two parts by this ratio